Dani Güiza: Getafe

 This impressed Bernd Schuster enough to sign Güiza for Getafe CF in the summer of 2005.
 He was an instant first-choice at his new team and became recognised as a top flight striker, scoring 27 goals in 70 competitive games – seven in nine Copa del Rey appearances – while the team from the Madrid outskirts achieved back-to-back ninth-league places.

 The club's president, Ángel Torres, described him as "the best finisher in the first division after Ronaldo".
-On 10 May 2007, he was one of three players on target in a 4–0 home defeat of FC Barcelona for the semi-finals of the Copa del Rey, which meant qualification for the decisive match for the first time ever after a 6–5 aggregate win.
+On 10 May 2007, he was one of three players on target in a 4–0 home defeat of FC Barcelona in the semi-finals of the Copa del Rey, which meant qualification for the decisive match for the first time ever after a 6–5 aggregate win.

 Mallorca

-After four years, Güiza returned to Mallorca in a €5 million move, brokered by his wife and agent Nuria Bermúdez, experiencing a breakthrough season.
-On 20 April 2008 he scored a hat-trick against Real Murcia, and finished the campaign as the league's top scorer by scoring 27 goals in 37 matches, a feat achieved without a single penalty kick.
+Güiza returned to Mallorca in August 2007 in a €5 million move, brokered by his wife and agent Nuria Bermúdez, experiencing a breakthrough season.
+On 20 April 2008, he scored a hat-trick against Real Murcia CF, and finished the campaign as the league's top scorer by scoring 27 goals in 37 matches, a feat achieved without a single penalty kick.

 Club coach Gregorio Manzano said: "In 24 years of coaching I've never had the winner of the Pichichi in my team.
 Dani is the top goalscorer in our league, and deserves extra credit for doing it without taking penalties, and he is also worthy of selection to Euro 2008".